GovTechSG/apex-complete-docs/sections/oauth/client.md

 Expand the accordion on the **OAuth Sandbox** Card and select [Onboard to OAuth 2.1], a form will present itself that requires you to fill in:

 1. your hosted JWKS Endpoint
-2. a list of Callback/Redirect URLs for the Authorization to return the Authorization Code to.
+2. a list of Callback/Redirect URLs for the Authorization Server to return the Authorization Code to.
 3. a choice of scopes that your application will be using

 ## Step 2: Fill up OAuth Client fields and submit